 The FastFood mode is activated for the duration of the signal.
 It is deactivated as soon as the condition for the remote function is no longer met.

-This list item only appears if the FastFood mode was activated in menu item Special functions Measurement Measur
+This list item is only available for measuring channels and only appears if the FastFood mode was activated in menu item Special functions\Measurement\Measurement modes\FastFood.